robertvanstraten/compmus/README.md

-# compmus
-Computational Musicology
+# Computational Musicology

-Robert van Straten - 12067555
+## Robert van Straten - 12067555

 The corpus I chose for my Computational Musicology portfolio is a selection of remixes of (pop) songs that I like.
 I've been maintaining a Spotify playlist, that now has around 75 remixed recordings, since last year.
 I started maintaining this playlist for myself because there are generally a lot of remixes for artists that I follow, but I was unfamiliar with most.
 Listening to a lot of remixes and collecting those that I like was an interesting musical journey.